lukelbd/vim-scrollwrapped/README.md

 the window height **without messing up the relative cursor line position**.

 ## Commands
-`:WrapToggle` toggles line wrapping for the current buffer and applies a series of buffer-local remaps (e.g. `nnoremap <buffer> gj j`) so that normal-mode motion keys follow the wrapped lines instead of the actual lines.
-Call without arguments to toggle the wrapping mode on and off.
-Call with `1` or `0` to set the wrapping mode to the on or off states.
+`:WrapToggle` toggles line wrapping for the current buffer and applies a series of buffer-local remaps so that normal-mode motion keys follow the *wrapped lines* instead of the actual lines.
+For example, `gj` and `j` are swapped, `gk` and `k` are swapped, etc. Call `:WrapToggle` without arguments to toggle the wrapping mode on and off, or with `1` or `0` to set the wrapping mode to the on or off states.

 ## Options
 `g:scrollwrapped_wrap_filetypes` specifies the filetypes for which `:WrapToggle` is called when the file is opened.
 By default, this is `['bib','tex','markdown','rst','liquid']`.

-## Demonstration
+# Demonstration
 The below demonstrates how `vim-scrollwrapped` makes navigating LaTeX documents with heavily wrapped lines a smooth experience, even with a tiny terminal window.
 Note that the cursor **does not move up and down the screen**